research-software-directory/research-software-directory/docs/faq/how-do-i-empty-the-database.md

 use rsd
 ```

-Ask for a list of collections that Mongo knows about:
+Ask for the list of collections that Mongo knows about:

 ```
 show collections
 ```

 For every collection that you want to delete, e.g. ``commit``:

 ```
 db.commit.deleteMany({})
 ```